-Because of the goal of this person who is on base (score a run), a lot of times the manager will replace the batter on base with a runner who does not have similar skillsets for the field.
+Because the goal of this person who is on base is to score a run, a lot of times the manager will replace the batter on base with a runner who does not have similar skillsets for the field.

-For example, a pinch runner may be a good outfielder, but if he is coming in to run for a catcher then the manager will most likely replace this pinch runner with a catcher after the inning has ended.
+For example, a pinch runner may be an outfielder, but if he is coming in to run for a catcher then the manager has an issue when the game goes into extra innings.
+Most likely the manager will replace this pinch runner with a catcher after the inning has ended.

 Because of the depth of rosters in the major leagues, managers are able to better utilize players for specific situations.

 Does Pinch Running Continue a Player’s Consecutive Game Streak?

 Imagine a scenario where a Cal Ripken-like player has a streak going for consecutive games played in a row, but the manager initially sat this player for a game.
 What would happen if the manager used this player as a substitute runner?
 Does pinch running continue a player’s streak?

 Believe it or not, MLB has a rule specifically for this scenario.

 According to section 9.23(c) of the MLB official rules “A consecutive-game playing streak shall be extended if a player plays one half-inning on defense or if the player completes a time at bat by reaching base or being put out.
 A pinchrunning appearance only shall not extend the streak.
 If a player is ejected from a game by an umpire before such player can comply with the requirements of this Rule 9.23(c), such player’s streak shall continue”.